Same Day Approval

 Community Service Programs of West Alabama – Veterans Housing Assistance, Tuscaloosa

-Helps veterans find affordable housing, provides financial counseling, and offers referrals.
+Helps Veterans find affordable housing, provides financial counseling, and offers referrals.

-• Works to prevent homelessness among veteran households.
+• Works to prevent homelessness among Veteran households.

 • Assists with finding suitable rental properties and applying for benefits.